Coconut-Lime Turkey and Rice Soup

 Historical Notes for this Recipe:

-This recipe was posted in 2010.
-It was last updated with more information and the option to use cauliflower rice in 2021.
+This Turkey Rice Soup REcipe was posted in 2010.
+It was last updated with the option to use cauliflower rice in 2021 and was last updated with more information in 2024.

-38 Comments on “Coconut-Lime Turkey and Rice Soup”
+40 Comments on “Coconut-Lime Turkey Rice Soup Recipe”

 Thank you for the recipe (found through a link from Dr. Axe).
 There are some ingredients in the list which I don’t see in the directions.
 When do we add them?